 Fraud investigation software is designed to help you understand how fraud happens so you can prevent it.
 In most cases, it will help you extract more data about users so you can make more informed decisions.

-The kind of data you can aggregate varies from one fraud investigation software tool to the next.
-However, most of these tools will also let you create risk rules.
-The rules help calculate a score, so you can gauge how risky a user’s action is.
+One thing that most of these tools will let you do is create risk rules.
+These rules help calculate a score, so you can gauge how risky a user’s action is.

 Fraud Investigation Examples